Dmitri9149/Own-Lisp-with-C/README.md

+While learning and programming in Rust I realized that to understand the Rust language I need to understand the C.
-For some reasons I need interpreter for Lisp like language in Rust.
+For some reasons I also in need of interpreter for Lisp like language in Rust.
-(Some dealect of Scheme, to be more presise).
-As first step I study how to build 'own' Lisp with C with the tutorial
+To learn the C, Lisp, and how to made interpreter for Lisp I made the tutorial:
 [Build Your Own Lisp](https://buildyourownlisp.com/contents)
 [Build Your Own Lisp; GitHub](https://github.com/orangeduck/BuildYourOwnLisp)

+The project / learning is in progress.

 ```mpc.c``` and ```mpc.h``` files are downloaded from
 [orangeduck/mpc](https://github.com/orangeduck/mpc) the ```mpc``` parser library